-The Group's Make a Difference (MAD) Committee remains committed to equality, diversity and inclusion improvements at Thirdway and helps to nurture a culture where every individual, regardless of race, religion, sex, gender, age, or sexual orientation feels valued and celebrated.
+The group remains committed to equality, diversity and inclusion improvements at Thirdway and helps to nurture a culture where every individual, regardless of race, religion, sex, gender, age, or sexual orientation feels valued and celebrated.
 Open dialogue within this forum is welcomed and encouraged to address all concerns or suggestions.